Bacon Kale Frittata

 - A steamed or roasted vegetable like cauliflower or broccoli.

-- A crusty bread or bread roll like this semolina bread or challah roll.
+- A crusty bread or bread roll like this semolina bread, challah roll, or Japanese milk bread rolls.

 Recipe FAQs

-You can, but the texture and taste will likely change as the water in the vegetables freezes and separates, so I wouldn’t recommend it.
+You can freeze a frittata, but the texture and taste will likely change as the water in the vegetables freezes and separates, so I wouldn’t recommend it.
 Leftover frittata is best kept the refrigerator for a few days.

 Leftover frittata is great, warm or cold.
 To reheat it, just pop it in your microwave or oven until warm.